gary-lane/curriculum/units/04-django-1/modules/01-request-response/README.md

 2. [ ] `warmup-2/string-splosion/...` implemented with 3 test cases.
 3. [ ] `string-2/cat-dog/...` implemented with 3 test cases.
 4. [ ] `logic-2/lone-sum/...` implemented with 3 test cases.

+## Mastery Check (Benchmark)

+You will be asked to create a django project (and app) with a few small coding challenge style views that accept string or numeric information from the path.
+You will also be required to write test cases for these views.